 GNSO Chair will request the GNSO Council to provide input and / or feedback from the Stakeholder Groups and Constituencies on support for, objection to, or abstention from the Rejection Action under consideration to inform the Rejection Action Community Forum.
 The input will be provided to the Empowered Community (EC) Administration by the GNSO’s representative to the EC Administration upon the decision of the GNSO Council via a vote of simple majority to approve the input.

-To determine the most appropriate course of action the GNSO Council will take into account and will be guided by the matter for approval, the anticipated timelines, the importance of the matter under consideration for the GNSO community and other factors deemed relevant by the GNSO Council.
+To determine the most appropriate course of action, the GNSO Council will take into account and will be guided by the matter for approval, the anticipated timelines, the importance of the matter under consideration for the GNSO community, and other factors deemed relevant by the GNSO Council.

 5.3 GNSO Council decision to support, object to or abstain from the Rejection Action